Ziggyyyyyyyy/hospital-management-system-v2/README.md

 Appointment booking is protected using transactional database operations, advisory locking, row-level locking, temporary slot holds and idempotent confirmation.

-Doctor Leave Conflicts
+Doctor Leave Conflict Handling

 Doctor leave triggers conflict detection for existing appointments.
 Affected appointments are identified and patients can be notified rather than leaving inconsistent scheduling state.

-Slot Holds
+Slot Hold Mechanism

 Selected slots are temporarily held for a limited duration.
 Holds are ownership-aware and expire automatically, preventing abandoned booking sessions from blocking availability.